Tom Jolliffe offers up an essential selection of paranoia films…

 Director Brad Anderson never quite lived up to the promise that he showed in this.
-He’s made some enjoyable thrillers since, with no shortage of paranoia, like Transsiberian and more recently, Fractured on Netflix.
+He’s made some enjoyable thrillers since, with no shortage of paranoia, like Transsiberian and Fractured.
 The Machinist remains far and away his crowning achievement, but he does set himself a high bar with it.

 John Carpenter’s classic horror film is all about human paranoia.
 As much as the film is absolutely littered with exceptional and iconic creature FX and stunning visuals, Carpenter’s masterpiece ekes out incredible amounts of tension between those set piece gags with the focus firmly on the isolated crew unaware of who might be hosting ‘the thing.’
 Okay, maybe it feels a bit too prescient right now, but the skill of ramping up the paranoia levels to almost unbearable levels are what have made The Thing so highly regarded.